RodgersRepo/Powershell_CUCM_SQL_Query_GUI_Script/README.md

 ```
 Once the query completes click `File->Save As`, to save the result.

-The file `examples.xml` is just a collection of example SQL querys ripped from the internet.
+The file `sqlExamples.txt` is just a collection of example SQL querys ripped from the internet.
 ### Screenshot

 ![Figure 1 - CUCM SQL Query screen shot](/./cucmsqlquery.png "PowerShell Script screenshot")